gdassori/datmarket-websocket/README.md

 # datmarket-websocket
 An event driven decentralized network prototype to broadcast financial informations.

 What is this?
-What it do ?
+What it does ?
 - Collect data from financial sources (i.e., Bitcoin exchanges, Yahoo Financial API, etc.)
 - Broadcast real time events
 - Render OHLC and broadcast them as soon as available